 The Client Details page provides additional information about clients in your network.
 To view the Client Details page for a specific client, follow these steps:

-- 1. Click the Clients () tile on the Instant On home page.
-The Clients page is displayed. - 2.
-Click the (>) icon beside the client name from the Connected clients list.
+- 1. Click the Clients ( - 2.
+Click the ( > ) icon beside the client name from the Connected clients list.
 The Client Details page for the selected client is displayed.